He Is We: 2012–2017: Lineup changes, She Is We, and other releases

 In March 2017, He is We released Fall out of Line to iTunes, which contains old demos and re-released songs.
 The band's "For the Runaways" tour (March and April 2017) promoted the album by focusing on older He Is We songs.
 Trevor Kelly did not tour with the band during the "For the Runaways" tour, with Hans Hessburg filling in on acoustic guitar.

-2018–2022: He Is We Chapter One and Hold My Heart
+2018–2021: He Is We Chapter One and Hold My Heart

 In March 2018, He is We released He Is We Chapter One digitally, which contains re-released songs.
-Rachel Taylor announced in February 2018 that she was back in studio and that she would release a new He Is We EP in March or April 2018.
+Rachel Taylor announced in February 2018 that she was back in the studio and that she would release a new He Is We EP in March or April 2018.

 He Is We announced they would be touring with Vendetta Red in March 2018.

 He Is We's new EP, Hold My Heart, was released on April 10, 2018.

-2022-present : Treehouse
+2022–present: Treehouse

-He Is We's second studio album entitled Treehouse was released on 11 February 2022.
+He Is We's second studio album entitled Treehouse was released on February 11, 2022.